LogtalkDotOrg/logtalk-for-vscode/README.md

 Code issues detected when running the "Make - Check" or "Make - Circular" commands are displayed in the integrated terminal but not added to the "PROBLEMS" pane.
 But when an issue is reported in a source file, you can right-click (Ctrl+click on Windows and Linux, Cmd+click on macOS) in the file path to navigate to the issue location.

-On Windows systems, the file paths on the "PROBLEMS" pane may not be relative to the workspace directory depending on the Prolog backend.
-This is a consequence of some backends "normalizing" file paths in a way that breaks VSCode computing of the relative paths.

 On Windows systems, some Prolog backends such as ECLiPSe and XSB are not usable due to file path representation issues.

 If you're migrating from the old "VSC-Logtalk" extension, you may see duplicated context menu items even after uninstalling it.
 If that happens, delete any extension leftovers in the `%USERPROFILE%\.vscode\extensions` (for Windows) or `~/.vscode/extensions` (for Linux and macOS) directory.